dunglas/mercure/docs/hub/cloud.md

 ## Rate Limiting

-If you reach [your current plan limits] (https://mercure.rocks/pricing), the hub will return HTTP status code 429 (`Too Many Requests`).
+If you reach [your current plan limits](https://mercure.rocks/pricing), the hub will return HTTP status code 429 (`Too Many Requests`).

 Publication requests will be rejected and subscription requests will fail.